wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 * Smart lock mechanism.
 After close subscribe bar or popup, system lock them
 * Collect phone customers phone numbers with Call me bookmark
 * Contact Form to get feedback from your visitors
-* Contact Form have prevalidation mechanism.
+* Contact Form have pre validation mechanism.
 * All widgets already ready to increase your blog.
 Very simple installation and integration.
 * Share sidebar for share your website page.
 Many position, size and type icons you can setup on your admin area
 * Customize all profitquery popup.